 - The department anticipates the outreach process will last through 2021 and the rule-making process will be complete by 2023.

-The division hosted a virtual kick-off meeting on April 7, 2021.
-You can access the meeting materials, recording, and chat in the Google drive public folder.
+The division hosted a virtual kick-off meeting on March 16, 2021, and hosted two follow-up meetings in April and July.
+You can access the materials for these meetings (including the recording, chat, and presentation) in the Google drive public folder.